-The amendment is effective for annual periods beginning on or after 1 January 2022, with early application permitted.
+The amendment is effective for annual periods beginning on or after January 1, 2022, with early application permitted.

-The future adoption of the amendments will have no effect on the Company's financial statements as the Company does not have subsidiary as first-time adopter; does not derecognize any liabilities, does not have lease contracts and leasehold improvements and does not have biological assets covered by PAS 41 that need to exclude its cash flows for taxation on its financial statements.
+The future adoption of the amendments will have no effect on the Company's financial statements as the Company does not have subsidiary as first-time adopter; has no financial liabilities to be derecognized, does not have lease contracts and leasehold improvements and does not have biological assets covered by PAS 41 that need to exclude its cash flows for taxation on its financial statements.